Why Build A Chicken Coop?

-Hiring a professional will comes with it a hefty bill.
+Hiring a professional will come with it a hefty bill.
 If you want good materials it will cost you more.
-Professional have to factor in labour costs and profit margin in the project, not forgetting the tools and materials they have to buy.
+Professionals have to factor in labour costs and profit margin in the project, not forgetting the tools and materials they have to buy.

 If you’re keen on chicken farming, you would not hesitate to experience hands-on the joy of starting your chicken coop from scratch.
 You will be beaming with pride and envy of your friends and neighbours who would like to learn from you.